mhdadk/mhdadk.github.io/_leetcode_solutions/2025-11-27-valid-anagram.md

 ## Key insights

-Two strings are anagrams if and only if they contain the same characters with identical frequencies.
+Two strings are anagrams (permutations) of each other if and only if they contain the same characters with identical frequencies.
 Sorting enforces this, but counting is cheaper.

 For example, `anagram` and `nagaram` match because every letter appears the same number of times.
 In contrast, `rat` and `car` do not since one has a `t` and the other has a `c`.